 - Reishi lowers the effects of stress and modulates immune system responses.

 - Schisandra promotes endurance, lowers stress, and boosts the immune system.

 Supporting the immune system from excess stress won’t cure your allergies, but it can help to significantly reduce the frequency and severity of allergy symptoms.
 When taken in conjunction with traditional, gentle allergy remedies – they are even more effective.

-Complementing the immune-nurturing aspects of the Allergy relief formula are specific herbs that relieve hay fever symptoms, including such as nettle and southern prickly ash.
-Also included in the formula are effective, classic homeopathics Galphimia glauca 12CH and Histaminum 7CH that address acute allergy symptoms.
+Complementing the immune-nurturing aspects of the Allergy Relief formula are specific herbs that relieve hay fever symptoms, including such herbs as nettle and southern prickly ash.
+Also included in the formula are the effective, classic homeopathics Galphimia glauca 12CH and Histaminum 7CH, which address acute allergy symptoms.

 As a preventative protocol, it is recommended to take Allergy Relief daily 4-6 weeks in advance, and continue through the seasons that trigger allergies.

-Allergies can strike even the healthiest of us, and it isn’t always easy to reduce stress, but a holistic, natural defense can help to relieve your annoying symptoms, and avoid drowsiness inducing medications.
+Allergies can strike even the healthiest of us, and it isn’t always easy to reduce stress, but a holistic, natural defense can help to relieve your annoying symptoms, so as to avoid drowsiness inducing medications.

-Enjoy your Spring and all the natural beauty it offers with less stress – and less aggravating allergy symptoms.
+Enjoy your Spring and all the natural beauty it offers with less stress – and fewer aggravating allergy symptoms.

 References available upon request.